Product View (Delivery Estimate Based)

 Call this API each time that a product is displayed to a customer, both to track page loads and to display an appropriate Customer Delivery Estimate.

-While the full API has many option components for certain client installations, three are critical to include in every API call:
+While the full API has many optional components for certain client installations, two are critical to include in every API call:

-These allow Shipium to return a Customer Delivery Estimate that is specific to your customer and the product they viewed.
+These allow Shipium to return a Customer Delivery Estimate that is specific to your customer.

 The next section includes example client uniform resource locator (cURL) requests and JavaScript Object Notation (JSON) responses for this API call.